HIGHLIGHTS

 Interior

-The seats are heavily perforated for Ventilation is likely available, at least for the front occupants.
+The seats are heavily perforated for Ventilation, but only for the front occupants.
 The center console follows a “Waterfall” design, where the infotainment screen flows smoothly into the lower console.
-Physical toggles sit below the screen, followed by Cup Holders, a Wireless Phone Charger (most likely only one), an armrest, and a glovebox tucked underneath, all arranged neatly.
+Physical toggles sit below the screen, followed by Cup Holders, a Wireless Phone Charger (only one), an armrest, and a glovebox tucked underneath, all arranged neatly.

 Jaecoo hasn’t held back on the creature comforts either.
-You get a Panoramic Sunroof that adds to the cabin’s openness and Double-Glazed Soundproof glass that helps block out road noise for a more serene experience.
+You get a Panoramic Sunroof, which for some reason they claim to be the best in the class.
+But, it adds to the cabin’s openness and Double-Glazed Soundproof glass that helps block out road noise for a more serene experience.

 And finally, there’s a quirky, yet thoughtful touch, “Pet-friendly” features.
 These include extended seat areas and an advanced air filtration system designed to trap pet hair and promote a hygienic, antibacterial environment.
 While it might sound gimmicky at first, pet owners will likely appreciate the extra attention.